PennyLaneAI/pennylane-lightning/README.rst

 where ``liblapack-dev`` is included to also install LAPACK.

-On Windows systems, LAPACK is recommended to be built and installed using [vcpkg](https://github.com/Microsoft/vcpkg/) following the instructions [here](https://github.com/Reference-LAPACK/lapack/blob/db501d91ba690192dfe946524251b02d416298d0/README.md?plain=1#L85-L92>).
+On Windows systems, LAPACK is recommended to be built and installed using `vcpkg <https://github.com/Microsoft/vcpkg/>`_ following the instructions `here <https://github.com/Reference-LAPACK/lapack/blob/db501d91ba690192dfe946524251b02d416298d0/README.md?plain=1#L85-L92>`_.

 The CMake option ``-DENABLE_LAPACK=ON`` must also be specified when building C++ backends.
 For Windows systems, we suggest to add the CMake option ``-DCMAKE_TOOLCHAIN_FILE=<vcpkg-root>/scripts/buildsystems/vcpkg.cmake`` to ensure ``LAPACK`` can be found with cmake.